We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Your response will help us improve the site and the experience we offer to visitors.

 Some of the principal treatments carried out by Professor Carl Philpott at Spire include:

-A graduate of Leicester University Medical School, Mr Philpott completed his basic surgical training in the University Hospital of Leicester before undertaken a period of research into developing apparatus for testing the sense of smell, which culminated in my MD Thesis.
-My specialist training was completed in East Anglia, during which time he spent a year at the St Paul's Sinus Centre in Vancouver, Canada learning advanced skills in endoscopic sinus surgery for inflammatory diseases of the nose and sinuses as well as tumours of the sinuses and anterior skull base.
+I am a graduate of Leicester University Medical School and completed my basic surgical training in the University Hospitals of Leicester before undertaking a period of research into developing apparatus for testing the sense of smell, which culminated in my MD Thesis.
+My specialist training was completed in East Anglia and I also spent time at the St Paul’s Sinus Centre in Vancouver, Canada and at the Smell & Taste Clinic at Dresden University, Germany.

-Mr Philpott is the course organiser for the East Anglian Sinus Surgery and Skull Base Course and is an invited instructor and speaker at other sinus surgery courses and meetings.
-He has also undertaken humanitarian work in Kampala, Uganda training African surgeons how to use minimal access surgery to treat nose and sinus diseases.
+I am the course organiser for the East Anglian Sinus Surgery and Skull Base course and am an instructor and speaker at other sinus surgery courses.
+I have also undertaken humanitarian work in Kampala, Uganda training local surgeons on how to use minimal access surgery to treat nose and sinus diseases.
 And I am a trustee of the patient-led charity, Fifth Sense.

 Royal College of Surgeons of England

 British Association of Otorhinolaryngologist/Head & Neck Surgeons (ENT UK) (Member of Council)

 British Rhinological Society (Member of Council)

 British Medical Association

 British Society of Academic Otolaryngologists